schoolex/nodejs-boilerplate/README.md

 - Run `npm build` to generated all JavaScript files from the TypeScript sources.
 - the builded app located in `dist`.

-### Setting up mongodb
-Using the docker compose file, we can spawn a local docker img of mongodb.
-Currently, the docker compose yml is designed to spin up a copy of both the app and mongodb.
-For testing purposes, we are only interested in setting up mongodb.
-The default config for mongodb can be found in the yml file.

-This can be done by running the command `docker-compose up -d`

-### Setting up env variables
-Create a copy of the `.example.env` file and rename it to `.env`.
-All the required env variables should be set inside this .env file.
-JWT secret can be ignored if no auth strategy is implemented

 ### Testing
 This repo makes use of the jest framework to perform testing.
 Run them using the command `npm test`